ruby-rdf/rdf-cassandra/README.md

 Features
 --------

-* Stores RDF statements in Apache Cassandra in a resource-centric manner.
+* Stores RDF statements in a resource-centric manner using one Cassandra supercolumn family per RDF repository.

 Limitations
 -----------